xjoeshadows/spurstuff/tools/ContextAPI/README.md

   - a simple tool to do an enrichment on the user's current external IP with colorized output

 - ### contextAPIFlexibleFileEnrichment.py:
-  - Enriches a CSV with variable columns to JSONL, variable workers for parallel requests, outputs to JSONL.
+  - Enriches a CSV of IPs and outputs to JSONL.
+Requires at least a column entitled IPs, IP Addresses, etc...and also accepts a Timestamp column for historical Context API lookups.
+Will take any additional columns (such as a transaction ID column) and appends to the output enrichment e.g. for correlation purposes.
+The script has a variable number of workers for parallel lookup requests.

 - ### IPs+Timestamps.csv:
   - Sample CSV file